aosabook/500lines/pedometer/chapter.md

 ![](chapter-figures/figure-separated-user-acceleration.png)
 ![](chapter-figures/figure-separated-gravitational-acceleration.png)\

-## Making Sense of Our Data
+## I Got Multiple Input Formats But a Standard Ain't One

 Dealing with multiple input formats is a common programming problem.
 If we want our entire program to work with both formats, every single piece of code dealing with input data would need to know how to handle both formats.
 This can become very messy, very quickly, especially if a third (or a fourth, or a fifth) input format is added in the future.

-The simplest way for us to deal with this is to take our two input formats and determine a third, standard format, to fit them both into, and allow the rest of the program to work with this new standard format.
+The simplest way for us to deal with this is to take our two input formats and determine a standard format to fit them both into, allowing the rest of the program to work with this new standard format.
 This means that the remaining parts of the program don't need to be concerned with, or even know about, multiple formats.

 The diagram below outlines the basic idea.
 We'll write a small parser to a standard format that is contained to only one section, that allows us to take our two known input formats and convert them to a single standard output format.
 In the future, if we ever have to add another input format, the only code we'll have to touch is this small parser.
 Once the data is in a standard format, the program can have any number of processors that process the data from the standard format.